Skip to content

 Dunstanburgh, Northumberland

-Northumberland is one of the country’s quieter retreats, making it the perfect place to escape for a while.
-The rugged coastline is hard to beat, with bracing sea air that’s sure to lift your mood and blow away the cobwebs.
-Beginning from the tiny fishing village of Craster, follow your feet along the coast path past the mighty ruins of Dunstanburgh Castle and the long golden sweep of Embleton Sands.
-It’s a wonderful walk all year round, but especially in the summer when you can take a break from walking to paddle in the waves.Explore Northumberland's coast
+Northumberland is one of the country’s quieter retreats, making it a great place to escape for a while.
+Explore the rugged coastline with its bracing sea air to blow away the cobwebs.
+Beginning from the tiny fishing village of Craster, follow the coast path past the ruins of Dunstanburgh Castle and the long golden sweep of Embleton Sands where you can also have a paddle.Explore Northumberland's coast

 Mam Tor, Peak District

 The summit of Mam Tor is one of the most dramatic viewpoints in the Peak District.
 From the top you get a 360-degree view, including Kinder Scout to the north-west, Derwent Moors to the north and east, and the Vale of Edale sprawling out at your feet.
-Once you’ve stretched your legs and had your fill of rejuvenating fresh air, why not head down to Edale for a cup of tea at the Penny Pot Café?Discover dramatic views
+Once you’ve had your fill of rejuvenating fresh air, why not head down to Edale for a cup of tea at the Penny Pot Café?Discover dramatic views

 Find a walk